KernalPanik/browser-inspector/README.md

 ## Utilities module

 This module is mainly used for internal, purposes, however the most interesting function is `plot_node_dependencies`, which can be used to generate graphs showing the visit hierarchy.
 This is useful when you want to get a picture of how a certain suspicious URL was reached, maybe user got there from sites which were not considered 'suspicious'

+## Reporter module

+This module collects all the previous modules and uses them to generate every component which will later be turned into a PDF report.
+The basic usage of our tools is simple:

+`
+    inspector = ChromiumInspector()
+    history = inspector.get_history_data(PATH_TO_BROWSER, date_to_epoch(START_DATE, TimeEpochFormat.ISO_8601_EPOCH), date_to_epoch(END_DATE, TimeEpochFormat.ISO_8601_EPOCH))
+    reporter = Reporter("test-report", history, inspector)
+    reporter.build_report()
+`

+This will create a test-report folder in the call root.
+The folder will contain the PDF report, csv sheets showing suspicious activities, diagrams and graphs.

 ## PDF Generation